The SJD Barcelona Children's Hospital’s philosophy for Resident Doctors or MIR in our centre is based on the essential elements listed below:

 Our physicians deliver several masters and postgraduate courses associated with the Universitat de Barcelona, which cover paediatric specialities and include theoretical and practical training for professionals who have completed their specialised medical training.

-Our residency is based on the MIR section of the Asociación Española de Pediatría (AEP), the Spanish Association of Paediatrics, in a common paediatric core during the first three years of residency, which is then divided into various itineraries to suit the interests of the resident: primary care paediatrics; hospital paediatrics; a paediatric sub-speciality; or the specific itinerary offered by the critical patient hospital.
+Our residency, with 16 positions this year, is based on the MIR section of the Asociación Española de Pediatría (AEP), the Spanish Association of Paediatrics, in a common paediatric core during the first three years of residency, which is then divided into various itineraries to suit the interests of the resident: primary care paediatrics; hospital paediatrics; a paediatric sub-speciality; or the specific itinerary offered by the critical patient hospital.
 Each resident chooses in which field they want to train and, if they prefer, they can do a tailor-made rotation in the final year of their residency.
 Consult the Teaching Programme (in Spanish) for paediatric Resident Doctors (MIR) at SJD Barcelona Children's Hospital here.

 The rotation programme is structured in such a way that first-year residents and above pass through the same department, but at different times.
 This means that the R1 become familiar with how the speciality runs, and the R4, in view of their experience, can already work practically as assistant doctors on the ward.
 In our centre we think it’s a good idea to rotate several times during the residency in order to develop a different learning process each time.
 In addition to the MIR places in Paediatrics and its Specific Areas, it is also possible to do a residency in Obstetrics and Gynaecology or even Surgery.